-A developer needs to explore the opportunity to incorporate sustainable design initiatives into its development projects, that are consistent with its sustainability policy.
+A developer needs to explore the opportunity to incorporate sustainable design initiatives into its development projects that are consistent with its sustainability policy.
 Typical development sustainability policy features six key areas.
 The six key areas of sustainability policy are listed below:

-- 1. Product Stewardship

-- 2. Asset Use and Resource Efficiency
+- 1. Product Stewardship - 2.
+Asset Use and Resource Efficiency

 - 3. Culture

 - 4. Economic Viability

-- 5. Community Relationships - 6.
-Environmental Stewardship
+- 5. Community Relationships

+- 6. Environmental Stewardship

-The project developer is committed to the delivering ESD outcomes from their business operations.
-There is a total alignment between the developer's ESD aspirations and the theory and implementation of ESD in general and specifically in land development.
+Coal & Allied is committed to the delivering sustainable development outcomes its business operations.
+There is a total alignment between its sustainable development aspirations and the theory and implementation of ESD in general and specifically in land development.